 Soon after meeting up in Williamstown, Massachusetts, we’ll head to nearby picturesque southern Vermont for day hikes and some time on the water as we kayak the Battenkill River.

-In the Adirondacks, we’ll camp along the shores of beautiful Lake George, take a bike ride (on a car-free bike path), raft the Hudson River Gorge and summit Cascade Mountain, one of the famous Adirondack High Peaks.
+In the Adirondacks, we’ll camp along the shores of beautiful Lake George, raft the Hudson River Gorge and summit Cascade Mountain, one of the famous Adirondack High Peaks.

-Returning to Vermont, we’ll bike along Lake Champlain’s bike path (also car-free) and visit bustling, dynamic Burlington.
+Returning to Vermont, we’ll get to visit bustling, dynamic Burlington.
 We’ll challenge ourselves with a hike along Vermont’s Long Trail to the top of Camel’s Hump, where we’ll have spectacular views from the summit.

 On our last day together, we’ll return to Williamstown and celebrate two weeks of friendships and fun, challenge and accomplishment.